Posted on: 02-02-2015 in Finance

 Pensions and insurance

 Many companies provide their employees with pension plans and other kinds of retirement savings and investment programs.
 Sometimes employees also receive free financial and investment advice.
-Various types of insurance are also popular as employee benefits – for example life insurance, disability insurance or unemployment insurance.
+Various types of insurance are also popular as employee benefits – for example, life insurance, disability insurance or unemployment insurance.
 Some of these are required by law in many countries.

 Childcare, parking and practical things

 Some benefits are designed to make the workday routine easier.
 Many employers provide regular or emergency childcare or give their employees childcare vouchers.
-Another kind of benefits which can save a lot of time is free parking or designated garage spaces, which can be extremely precious in centres of big cities.
+Another kind of benefits which can save a lot of time is free parking or designated garage spaces, which can be extremely precious in the centre of big cities.